Entanglement entropy production in deep inelastic scattering: Quantum lattice nonlinear Schr odinger model

 Here $v_F$ is the Fermi velocity, and h.o.c. means higher order corrections.

 For unitary CFT, the central charge $c$, is the coefficient of the $1/ L$ term in the expansion of the ground state energy for $L\rightarrow\infty$,

 See formula (0.1) in the Introduction of Chapter XVIII of the book \cite{Korepin93}.
-For lattice NLS and more general cases, these can be obtained by the specification of the equation (19) of the paper \cite{Izergin-Korepin-Reshetikhin-1989} (one has to put $M=1$).
+For lattice NLS and more general cases, these can be obtained by the specification of Eq.
+(19) of the paper \cite{Izergin-Korepin-Reshetikhin-1989} (one has to put $M=1$).

-Comparison of (\ref{gse_fsc}) with CFT (\ref{gse_cft}) shows that the {\bf central charge of the corresponding Virasoro algebra is equal to one, $c=1$}.
+Comparison of (\ref{gse_fsc}) with CFT (\ref{gse_cft}) shows that the {\it central charge of the corresponding Virasoro algebra is equal to one, $c=1$}.